The local-orbifold correspondence for simple normal crossings pairs: Rank reduction II: relative product formula

 \begin{proof} The morphism $\nu \colon \Kup(\Xcal)\to\Pcal$ is obtained by taking relative coarse moduli spaces, see \cite[\S9]{AbramovichVistoli} and \cite[Theorem 3.1]{AOV}.
 For each $i$ the partial coarsening $\Ccal \to \Ccal_i$ is initial amongst maps $\Ccal \to \Ycal$ through which the map $\Ccal \to \Xcal_i$ factors and is representable.

 We call a twisted curve an \textbf{$r$-curve} (for some positive integer $r$) if the order of every stabiliser group divides $r$.
-Since a stable map $\Ccal_i \to \Xcal_i$ must be representable, it follows that $\Ccal_i$ is a $r_i$-curve.
+Since a stable map $\Ccal_i \to \Xcal_i$ must be representable, it follows that $\Ccal_i$ is an $r_i$-curve.